-In addition, RALS has interlocal service agreements with the Port, which operates the SeaTac International Airport, and 16 cities to provide for-hire transportation regulatory services.
+In addition, RALS has interlocal service agreements with the Port of Seattle, which operates Seattle-Tacoma International Airport, and 16 cities in the County to provide for-hire transportation regulatory services.

-Table 1 (next page), provides a detailed list of the jurisdictions that contract with the County for the above noted regulatory services:
+Table 1 provides a detailed list of the jurisdictions that contract with the County for the above noted regulatory services.